 You can customize the report by user segment by selecting a segment from the View by segment list.

 To view all archived events, click View archived events at the bottom of the report.
 For more information on archiving and managing your events, see Managing Events.

 To view additional details for an event, navigate to the lowest layer in the dot hierarchy for the event in question (for example, to access the Swrve.session.start event, navigate to Swrve > session > start) and click the event name (start in this example).
 The Event Details screen is displayed.

 The main graph on the Event Details screen displays the number of times the event in question was sent over time.
-The Payload Distribution chart enables you to capture the state of your users at the time the event was fired.
-For example, your development team might have configured an access_store event with a screen payload key that tracks the different app screens from which users can access your store.
+The Payload Distribution chart (or payload histogram) enables you to capture the state of your users at the time the event was fired.
+For example, your development team might configure an access_store event with a screen payload key that tracks the different app screens from which users can access your store.
 If the screen payload key has three values (Tutorial screen, Main Menu screen and Results screen), then the Payload Distribution chart displays the following if this payload key is selected as the basis of the chart:

 - The number of times the access_store event was fired from each of the three screens.